kl2532/csi_columbia/Assignment_4/Writeup.md

 ### Conclusions

 Only looking at Erlich, Watson, and Venter, our best guess would be Watson.
+This is our guess because we had the largest number of SNP's in our sample also present in Watson's genome.
+However, due to the large number of SNP's present in Watson's genome along our read sequence which we did not observe, this identification is made with very little confidence.
+We believe it is more likely that our individual is a someone who is in the 1000 genomes project.
+Given more time to check our found SNP's against the SNP's for all of these individuals, we would be able to better assess this possibility and likely would be able to make a much more confident identification.

 #### Information Usefulness